Arvin-Mohammadi/Autonomous-Vehicle-2020/README.md

 ![object detection](https://i.ibb.co/ZL8dW5S/detected-picture.jpg)

-so here we can use **transfer learning** and fine tuning to build an accurate model that doesn't use a lot of computational power.
+so here we can use **Transfer Learning and Fine Tuning** to build an accurate model that doesn't use a lot of computational power.

-- one way is to use this repository for [Yolo version 4](https://github.com/AlexeyAB/darknet) and follow the steps to make a fine tuned model

-- another way is to follow the steps from [this video](https://www.youtube.com/watch?v=tFNJGim3FXw&list=WL&index=1&t=1282s&ab_channel=NicholasRenotte)

-to run my code for this run this command:
+1. if you want to see what does yolo looks while running on CARLA, you can run [my script](https://github.com/ArthasMenethil-A/CARLA/blob/main/CARLA%20CODES/object_detection_dataset.py) by entering the following commands on cmd:
     ```
     py -3.7 spawn_vehicle.py -n 160
     py -3.7 object_detection_dataset.py
     ```
-and then press 'd' key and that will save a picture to your default path that
+and then press 'd' key and that will save a picture to your default path with applied object detection (real time object detection was really demanding with CARLA running)

+2.

+- follow the steps from [this video](https://www.youtube.com/watch?v=tFNJGim3FXw&list=WL&index=1&t=1282s&ab_channel=NicholasRenotte) if you didn't understand the steps

 # OTHER RESOURCES